AnubhavShivhare2003/Git-hub-work/Unit-2/Notes/05 Resolving Merge conflicts.md

-# ⚠️ Resolving Merge Conflicts in Git – CodingGita Hostel Guide
+# ⚠️ Resolving Merge Conflicts in Git – CodingGita Guide

 ## 📌 What is a Merge Conflict?